rcassani/keyboard-fusion-rgb/README.md

 ```

 # Protocol
-The request messages (REQ) from the PC to the keyboard, have a lenght of 300 bytes; and the response (RSP) messages have a lenght of 292.
-Althoug for both cases only the last 264 bytes are the instructions the data that is used to configure the keyboard.
+The request messages (REQ) from the PC to the keyboard, have a length of 300 bytes; and the response (RSP) messages have a length of 292.
+Although for both cases only the last 264 bytes are the instructions the data that is used to configure the keyboard.

 A full description of the REQ and RSP messages can be found in this [spreeadsheet](https://docs.google.com/spreadsheets/d/1ypcfDOhsm0H5z6wsgtpZg-oJ0oQ4zxjGwoJ37xBPDqA/edit?usp=sharing).